- General Information

 - SCS will not provide instructional support for the software being installed.

 - Please provide your software on a CD or USB drive.
-SCS keeps a copy of this software with the Software Installation Request Form.
+SCS keeps a copy of this software with the SIRF.
 SCS does not download software from vendor/author websites.

 - UTS will facilitate University decisions to implement new software additions and upgrades.